kayembi/Tarscape/README.md

 ## Installation

-The easiest way of installing Tarscape is to search for `https://github.com/kayembi/Tarscape.git` in Xcode's package manager.
+Search for `https://github.com/kayembi/Tarscape.git` in Xcode's package manager.
 Alternatively, download and drag the Tarscape package folder to your Xcode project.

 Remember to add `import Tarscape` at the top of Swift files that use Tarscape.